InnPatron/smpl/README.md

 Popstcl has dynamic types and dynamic scoping, all of which I found painful to use.

-**SMPL has an embeddable interpreter and a Rust code-generator.
-Use the interpreter for access to all language features.**

 ## The Good

 * Rust-like syntax.